 NetBIOS on your WAN or over the Internet, however, is an enormous security risk.
 All sorts of information, such as your domain, workgroup and system names, as well as account information can be obtained via NetBIOS.
-So, it is essential to maintain your NetBIOS on preferred network and ensure it never leaves your network.
+So, it is essential to maintain your NetBIOS on the preferred network and ensure it never leaves your network.

 Firewalls, as a measure of safety always block this port first, if you have it opened.
-The port 139 is used for File and Printer Sharing but happens to be the single most dangerous Port on the Internet.
+Port 139 is used for File and Printer Sharing but happens to be the single most dangerous Port on the Internet.
 This is so because it leaves the hard disk of a user exposed to hackers.

 Once an attacker has located an active Port 139 on a device, he can run NBSTAT a diagnostic tool for NetBIOS over TCP/IP, primarily designed to help troubleshoot NetBIOS name resolution problems.
 This marks an important first step of an attack — Footprinting.

-Using NBSTAT command, the attacker can obtain some or all of the critical information related to
+Using NBSTAT command, the attacker can obtain some or all of the critical information related to:

 - A list of local NetBIOS names